wombleton/gitlaw-nz/acts/H/Housing Restructuring and Tenancy Matters Act 1992.md

     (2) The vesting of State housing assets and liabilities and Corporation assets and liabilities pursuant to this Part shall take effect notwithstanding any enactment or rule of law or agreement and, in particular, but without limitation, the vesting shall take effect notwithstanding any provision contained in the [Land Act 1948][97], the [Reserves Act 1977][98], the [Public Works Act 1981][99], the [Resource Management Act 1991][100], or any other enactment relating to land.

-    (3) Every Order in Council under this section shall be deemed to be a regulation for the purposes of the [Acts and Regulations Publication Act 1989][101].
+    (3) An Order in Council under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][101] and must be presented to the House of Representatives under [section 41][102] of that Act.

+    Section 24(3): replaced, on 5 August 2013, by [section 77(3)][103] of the Legislation Act 2012 (2012 No 119).

 ##### 25 Additional provisions relating to vesting